josh-mchugh/rediscovering-javascript/chapter-12/README.md

 ## fluent-map.js
 Member Synthesis allows us to use Proxy to trap calls for missing properties.
 In this example if a member does not exist on the target object, then we can synthesize the behavior.

+## map-synthesis.js
+Leveraging JavaScripts prototype inheritence we can set a proxy with a 'get()' trap on 'Map' prototype.
+This new design compared to previous, we do not have to worry about existing members.
+The proxy now serves as the appointed prototye since we know when JavaScript calls a property on an object, it requests it from the object's prototype when it is not found and propagates up the objects prototye chain.
+The proxy will be called only for nonexistent members since it is at the root of the prototype chain.